rkuo2000/NPCpy/docs/TLDR_Cheat_sheet.md

 import pandas as pd
 import numpy as np
 import os
-from npcpy.npc_compiler import NPC, Team , Tool
+from npcpy.npc_compiler import NPC, Team , Jinx

 # Create test data and save to CSV